Svante Ingelsson: Loan to SC Paderborn

 On 23 September 2020, he joined German club SC Paderborn on loan for the 2020–21 season.

 Hansa Rostock

 In June 2021, it was announced that Ingelsson would join Hansa Rostock, newly promoted to the 2.
 Bundesliga for the 2021–22 season.

 Sheffield Wednesday

 On 28 June 2024, Sheffield Wednesday announced Ingelsson would join the club on 1 July.
 He made his Wednesday debut against Plymouth Argyle on 11 August 2024, starting the game in a 4–0 victory.
 After featuring in the first four games of the season, and his assist against Plymouth Argyle, he was awarded the clubs player of the month for August.
 He scored his first goal for Wednesday away at Middlesbrough on Boxing Day, scoring the first goal in a dramatic comeback after Wednesday went 3–0 down.

-The following season he won the clubs August and October player of the month.
+The following season he won the clubs August, October and February player of the month awards and was subsequently awarded the club's player of the season for the 2025–26 season.
+Following the end of the 2025–26 season, the new ownership at Sheffield Wednesday exercised their one year option to keep him at the club until 2027.

+Stoke City

+On 1 July 2026, Ingelsson joined EFL Championship club Stoke City, in a deal that could exceed £1million, signing a three-year contract.